Eritrea is a small country located in the horn of Africa, bordering Sudan to the North and Ethiopia to the South.

 Today we visit Qohaito, an ancient city in the Southern Debub region with vast picturesque canyons.
 Return to Asmara in the evening where your tour ends.

 Transfer to the airport just after midnight for your flight home around 2:00.
-Extra days can be added on request or take our optional Sudan extension recce tour.
+Extra days can be added on request or take our optional Sudan extension tour which will follow this one.

 Do I need a visa for Eritrea?